SohamMazumder/research-finder/README.md

 > 🎯 **Built with Cursor IDE and Sing Vibe Coding**
 >
-> This project was developed using Cursor IDE and Sing Vibe coding methodology, demonstrating how modern AI-assisted development tools can help create complex applications without prior knowledge of the underlying technologies.
+> This project was developed using Cursor IDE employing **Vibe Coding**, demonstrating how modern AI-assisted development tools can help create complex applications without prior knowledge of the underlying technologies.
 No prior experience with Next.js or TypeScript was required to build this application.

 ## Features